KannonZenetism/zenetism-field-physics/structural-neuroscience/glossary/neurotect.md

 - Treats information integrity as an intrinsic property of the lattice

 ### 4. Non-Coercive Authority
-- Establishes hierarchies of competence, not dependency
+- Establishes competence structures, not dependency
 - Empowers neurotypicals through clarity rather than control
 - Provides verification pathways rather than demanding deference
 - Creates systems where authority is transparent, accountable, and optional